How to get rid of wasps safely – try these expert tips to dine outdoors in peace

 (Image credit: Future PLC/Colin Poole)

-Try to not leave your outside lights on any longer than necessary.
-Lights will attract insects and that includes wasps who prey on them.
+Try not to leave your outside lights on any longer than necessary.
+Lights will attract all kinds of insects, including wasps.

-While we believe killing wasps should really be a last resort if you have tried everything to stop the wasps coming into your garden, but you still seem to be ducking from them every few minutes you might have a nest, and it might be time to take more drastic action...
+While we believe killing wasps should be a last resort, if you have tried everything but still seem to be ducking from them every few minutes, you might have a nest, and it might be time to take more drastic action...

 8. Place sugar and water traps